Utility-Scale Battery Storage: An Essential Part of Solar Energy Supply

 Systems with sodium-ion batteries may gain market share for grid storage & balancing applications within several years.

 Even more technologies are being explored to supply the growing storage business.
-That said, the common thread is that more land will be needed to support states' aggressive clean energy goals involving large solar farms, batteries, and other infrastructure equipment.
+The common thread is that more land will be needed to support states' aggressive clean energy goals involving large solar farms, batteries, and other infrastructure equipment.

-If you're interested in investing in a landhold or development capital for utility projects, please set a meeting with me to discuss your investment objectives.
+If you're interested in investing in a landhold or development capital for utility projects, please set a time to discuss your investment objectives.

 Charles Schaffer